 The startup’s existing investor, India’s leading education company FIITJEE Limited, also participated in the latest funding round.

-PlanetSpark operates in an asset-light model of partnering with unutilized assets in pre-schools, schools and strategic partners such as Oyo Townhouse to set up its neighbourhood blended-learning centres in a low cost and scalable manner.
-It aims to open neighbourhood learning spaces in the top 30 cities in the country by 2022.
+PlanetSpark operates in an asset-light model of partnering with unutilized assets in pre-schools, schools and strategic partners such as Oyo Townhouse to set up its neighborhood blended-learning centers in a low cost and scalable manner.
+It aims to open neighborhood learning spaces in the top 30 cities in the country by 2022.

 Speaking about the company and its offerings, Kunal Malik, Co-founder of PlanetSpark, said,

 “Pure online learning through videos is passive and suffers from very poor completion rates.
 The presence of a dedicated space, time and a mentor is essential for young kids to learn effectively.
 Hence, we blend online with an offline experience at our neighbourhood learning spaces where kids can learn academic skills (English, Math, Science) and 21st century skills (coding, robotics, public speaking, etc) in the presence of a qualified teacher.”

 The company said it will use the fresh funds to expand its business into new geographies and increase enrolments by 10x over the next 12-15 months.

 Explaining further how its business operates, Maneesh Dhooper, Co-founder of PlanetSpark, said,

 “Through our asset light model and an omnichannel approach, our acquisition costs go down considerably with time.
 As a learning zone grows, its brand builds in the area and it acts like a magnet to attract more students due to network effects, with a 42% referral rate.
 Due to our face-to-face interaction with children and learning analytics and live-feed system for parents, our engagement is very high, leading to 95% retention rates.”